From weaning age we recommend feeding a complete and balanced good quality kitten food until your kitten is at least six months of age.

 Human formulas are not suitable as they require rinsing.
 Cat toothpastes are available in a range of flavours and your cat will probably regard it as a treat!
 These kits and other dental products, including dental biscuits are available from the veterinary practice.
 We will be happy to advise you on the most suitable products for your kitten.

 The plan is available for dogs, cats and rabbits from any age and the monthly payment plan will be dependent on the bodyweight of your pet.
-Please see Pet Healthcare Plan or contact us for more information.
+Please see Pet Health for Life Plan or contact us for more information.
 Please be aware this is not an insurance policy but a preventative healthcare plan to help spread the cost of routine treatments which insurance does not cover.

 Pet insurance is an essential requirement to help cover the cost of unexpected veterinary fees.
 Accidents can happen especially with inquisitive kittens!